erykjj/traverture/README.md

 ---

+## Privacy

+This plugin writes to the system clipboard only when you click a COPY button (to copy scripture text or table data). **No clipboard data is ever read.
+No data is collected, stored, or transmitted**.

+---

 ## Performance

 Depending on the length of the scripture passage and the device, initial verse lookup requires a network request and may take a moment.
 Parsing large documents on mobile may take a few seconds.